piktaszuikis/wwwfs/README.md

 # Current state

 Implemented HTML parsing prototype using [QGumboParser](https://github.com/lagner/QGumboParser).
 Http client rewritten with Promis-like callbacks.
+Implemented cache and tests.
+By the look of it, everything works fine.

-Implemented cache.
-Everything works 95% of time.
-There is still probably a bug in caching or http client.
+~~Everything works 95% of time.
+There is still probably a bug in caching or http client.~~

 ~~Found a problem: some servers do not return content-length, so http client must be rewritten...~~